-“I was always interested in the Arts, I did a lot of drama, singing, and dancing at school,” Brittany said.
+“I was always interested in the Arts; I did a lot of drama, singing and dancing at school,” Brittany says.

-“There are so many areas of speech pathology that you can get into and the one area that I was really interested in was voice, where you can work with musical theatre singers, public speakers, and performers.
-I think it’s a really good combination of both healthcare and the arts together.”
+“There are so many areas of speech pathology that you can get into and the one area that I was really interested in was voice, where you can work with musical theatre singers, public speakers and performers.
+I think it’s a really good combination of both healthcare and the arts.”